chamilo/chamilo-lms/main/inc/lib/pclzip/readme.txt

 2 - What's new
 ==============

+  Version 2.5 :
+    - Introduce the ability to add file/folder with individual properties (file descriptor).
+      This gives for example the ability to change the filename of a zipped file.
+      .
+Able to add files individually
+      .
+Able to change full name
+      .
+Able to change short name
+      .
+Compatible with global options
+    - New attributes : PCLZIP_ATT_FILE_NAME, PCLZIP_ATT_FILE_NEW_SHORT_NAME, PCLZIP_ATT_FILE_NEW_FULL_NAME
+    - New error code : PCLZIP_ERR_INVALID_ATTRIBUTE_VALUE
+    - Add a security control feature.
+PclZip can extract any file in any folder of a system.
+People may use this to upload a zip file and try to override a system file.
+The PCLZIP_OPT_EXTRACT_DIR_RESTRICTION will give the ability to forgive any directory transversal behavior.
+    - New PCLZIP_OPT_EXTRACT_DIR_RESTRICTION : check extraction path
+    - New error code : PCLZIP_ERR_DIRECTORY_RESTRICTION
+    - Modification in PclZipUtilPathInclusion() : dir and path beginning with ./ will be prepend by current path (getcwd())

+  Version 2.4 :
+    - Code improvment : try to speed up the code by removing unusefull call to pack()
+    - Correct bug in delete() : delete() should be called with no argument.
+This was not the case in 2.3.
+This is corrected in 2.4.
+    - Correct a bug in path_inclusion function.
+When the path has several '../../', the result was bad.
+    - Add a check for magic_quotes_runtime configuration.
+If enabled, PclZip will disable it while working and det it back to its original value.
+      This resolve a lots of bad formated archive errors.
+    - Bug correction : PclZip now correctly unzip file in some specific situation, when compressed content has same size as uncompressed content.
+    - Bug correction : When selecting option 'PCLZIP_OPT_REMOVE_ALL_PATH',
+      directories are not any more created.
+    - Code improvment : correct unclosed opendir(), better handling of . and .. in loops.

   Version 2.3 :
     - Correct a bug with PHP5 : affecting the value 0xFE49FFE0 to a variable does not